intel/opencl-intercept-layer/docs/controls.md

 ##### `ChromePerformanceTiming` (bool)

 If set to a nonzero value, the Intercept Layer for OpenCL Applications will generate device performance timing information in a JSON file that may be used for Chrome Tracing.

+##### `ChromePerformanceTimingInStages` (bool)

+If set to a nonzero value, the Intercept Layer for OpenCL Applications will separate the performance infomation placed in the JSON file into Queued, Submitted, and Execution stages.
+It will also reorder the threads/queues by starting runtime.
+This flag is only functional when ChromePerformanceTiming is also set.

 ### Controls for Dumping and Injecting Programs and Build Options